eclipse-tractusx/item-relationship-service/docs/adminguide.md

 JAVA_TOOL_OPTIONS=-Dhttps.proxyHost=X.X.X.X -Dhttps.proxyPort=XXXX
 ```

-You might need to specify both `http` and `https` options, dependending on your configuration.
+You might need to specify both `http` and `https` options, depending on your configuration.

 If your proxy is requiring authentication, you can use the `.proxyUser` and `.proxyPassword` properties in addition.